 First of all, be sure to take this picture!
 We try to make sure and take a family shot with each National Park sign.
 There is a slight turn off where you can park and luckily we were the only ones there.

 If you are new to hiking, like we were at the time, check out these Hiking 101 tips.
-Of the 3 trails we have hiked in the Great Smoky Mountains, our favorite is Laurel Falls.
+Of the 3 trails we have hiked in the Great Smoky Mountains, the Laurel Falls hike is our favorite.
 It is short (2.6 miles round trip), family friendly, mostly paved, gentle and scenic.
 We have done this hike twice in the winter (the first time the kids were 3 and 5, and the second time they were 5 and 7).
 Even in 30 degrees, the falls were plentiful, and although there was some ice as you neared the viewing area, it was safe for the whole family.
 It is one of my favorite East Coast hikes.

-There are many places to stop and take pictures, or just to relax and enjoy nature.
+There are many places along the Laurel Falls hike to stop and take pictures, or just to relax and enjoy nature.
 There are a couple of sections where you scramble through some rocks, and towards the end of the 1.3 miles to get to the falls, there is a steep drop off that you must be careful with your kids.

 As with most

 The return hike back to the car is another 1.3 miles, yet for whatever reason, the way back is always faster than the way there.
 We stopped to take some pictures of the mountains in the distance, and soak in the woods all around us.

 Since it was our first time visiting a national park, I had not heard about the junior ranger program until we left.
 It was after this trip that I started working on a family bucket list of visiting all 50 states and trying to explore as many national parks and monuments as possible.
 The kids’ personal goals were to become junior rangers for at least 10 parks.
 Here are the ones they have done so far: